NojemOCE/Dungeons/assumptions.md

     * We cannot pick these up again
     * Blast radius =  1
     * Can only be detonated if the boulder triggers the switch AFTER it has been placed (as per spec wording)
+    * Can now have a logic associated with it and can be activated by fulfilling the logic condition

 * Sword
     * Durability: 10
     * Attack power: 3